 - yellowing of eyes or skin

-Early symptoms usually occur around six or seven weeks after exposure to the hepatitis C virus.
+Early symptoms usually occur around after exposure to the hepatitis C virus.

 Some people may develop hepatitis C symptoms within two weeks of infection.
 Others might experience a longer delay before noticing symptoms.

 It could take from 6 months to 10 years or more before someone with the virus becomes aware of any symptoms.
 This is because it can take years for the virus to lead to liver damage.

 Since it can be difficult to tell, based on symptoms, whether you have contracted hepatitis C, you can be tested for it.
 A simple blood test can confirm whether you have the condition.